Package 'ropenblas'

 Note

-You do not have to in every section of R make use of the ropenblas() function.
-Once the function is used, R will always consider using the OpenBLAS library in future sections.
+You do not have to use the ropenblas() function in every R session.
+Once the function is used, R will always consider using the OpenBLAS library in future sessions.

 Author(s)